EduArt-Robotik/edu_robot/README.md

 # Controlling the Robot

 With the package [edu_robot_control](https://github.com/EduArt-Robotik/edu_robot_control) the EduArt's robots can be controlled remotely.
 Please visit this page for future information.
 The basic information about how to set up the joystick is also listed below.
+Note: the package "edu_robot_control" needs to be deployed extra.
+It is not included in the "edu_robot" deployment.

 A controller can be requested to connect by pressing a specific button once.
 For the recommended controllers, it is the symbol between the axes.
 To operate the Robot, the following buttons and axes of the controller are assigned as follows: